 - Attach PDF file to email.

-- The Grandview Heights Public Library is seeking a friendly, technology and customer service-oriented individual for a Reference Assistant position.
-Position responsibilities include: provide Reference service, aid in the access of print materials, and instruction in the navigation of library-supported digital services on various platforms.
-The ideal candidate will be comfortable working in a Microsoft Windows environment, possess strong technology skills, and customer service experience.
-Education: Bachelor’s degree preferred.
-Position description, responsibilities, duties, and requirements.
-Submit a completed Employment Application (fillable PDF) with a resume and cover letter to firstname.lastname@example.org.
-Applications submitted by end of day Friday, September 9, 2016, will receive first consideration.
+- The Grandview Heights Public Library is seeking a dynamic and outgoing individual for a Youth Services Assistant.
+The position is responsible for circulation, customer service, and programming in the Youth Services Department.
+The ideal candidate will have experience working with children of all ages, excellent communication and technology skills, and be comfortable working in a busy environment.
+Education: Bachelor’s Degree preferred.
+Position description, responsibilities, duties and requirements.
+Submit a completed Employment Application (fillable PDF) with resume and cover letter to email@example.com.
+Applications submitted by end of day Friday, November 4, 2016 will receive first consideration.

 The GHPL Policy Handbook provides the rules, standards, and principles that guide the operation and the use of the library.
 The GHPL Board of Trustees creates, reviews, and revises policies, and implements them with the assistance of library staff.